 What do we mean by that?
 Simply put, defendants want to avoid trial.
 It's expensive, time-consuming, and can ruin a company's reputation.

 If opposing counsel knows that your team is willing and ready to take a case to court, they'll be more likely to propose a fair settlement.
-If the case does go to court, you're working with an attorney who already has the confidence to excel at trial.
+If the case does go to court, you're working with an attorney who already has the confidence to excel at trial and recover compensation.

 Attorneys with extensive courtroom experience can provide you with the highest quality support during your case.

-What should I expect when working with Huber Thomas & Marcelle?
+What should I expect when working with Huber Thomas Law?

-When you choose to work with Huber Thomas and Marcelle, you're not only benefitting from the help of the lawyer assigned to your case.
+When you choose to work with Huber Thomas Law, you're not only benefitting from the help of the lawyer assigned to your case.
 You're gaining assistance from one of the best legal teams in Louisiana and Texas.

 Will my personal injury case go to court?